 Blogger, as the name implies, is designed for blogging.
 So it stands to reason that content management should be done correctly.
 And it truly is.
 Google makes it simple to create your first article and manage it without difficulty.

-To begin writing, simply sign in to your Google account and navigate to Blogger.
+Simply sign in to your Google account and navigate to Blogger to begin writing.
 The environment will appear familiar if you’ve used previous Google docs.

 Blogger enables you to enjoy writing.
 A raw bar at the top displays all of the choices for formatting text and adding media.